office equipments

 5. A Tax Deduction for Mileage

-Tax Deduction For Mileage
+Tax Deduction for Mileage

 If you do not want to do all of the work to track your mileage, there is a simplified method you can use.
 Instead of deducting your mileage, you can deduct all of the expenses related to your vehicle.
 It is also possible for you to calculate how much money you will save using both methods.